openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 To ease configuration of the system for running low latency workloads on MicroShift following parts need to be put in place:
-- TuneD profile
+- `microshift-low-latency` TuneD profile
 - CRI-O configuration + Kubernetes' RuntimeClass
-- Kubelet configuration (CPU, Memory, and Topology Managers)
+- Kubelet configuration (CPU, Memory, and Topology Managers and other)
-- Small systemd daemon to activate TuneD profile on boot and reboot the host if the kernel args are changed.
+- `microshift-tuned.service` to activate user selected TuneD profile on boot and reboot the host if the kernel args are changed.

 New RPM will be created that will contain tuned profile, CRI-O configs, and mentioned systemd daemon.
 We'll leverage existing know how of Performance and Scalability team expertise and look at